The densely populated world of Bourgatov, capital of the Bourgatov Alliance

 When the Version War broke out in 4476, the many nations of Bourgatov found themselves on opposing sides.
 The Alliance declared itself aligned with the Ontology but not willing to take military action.
 However, as reports of atrocities began to pour in many local nations began to take sides - violently.
 Agents from different sides began to use them against each other and the System Peace Maintenance Organisation had to use increasing amounts of force against them.
 More advanced weapons were smuggled in to the proxy war.

-In 4482 the first wormhole gate was destroyed by "terrorists".
 After that the situation quickly got out of hand as every conceivable weapon was used by different fractions to gain an upper hand in the strategically vital system; it was clear that whoever got hold of the system would control a key point in the war, and if one could not control it it was better that nobody did.
 As the advanced infrastructure broke down in the assaults of AI viruses, nanoswarms and economic chaos scenes similar to the horror of Conver Ky occurred.
 The biospheres were infiltrated with nanoweapons, forcing people into space.
 As wormholes were detonated unshielded and makeshift habitats were irradiated, and in their wake the weakened nanoimmune systems could not stop the nanoswarms.
-By 4490 the initial population of 34 billion had been reduced to a mere 490 million, mostly refugees in haloist habitats.
+By 4490 AT the initial population of 34 billion had been reduced to a mere 490 million, many of them refugees in habitats orbiting the nearby gas giant Magnitogorsk.